 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Irish initial mutations" – news · newspapers · books · scholar · JSTOR (April 2017) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Irish initial mutations" – news · newspapers · books · scholar · JSTOR (April 2017) (Learn how and when to remove this message)

-Irish, like all modern Celtic languages, is characterized by its initial consonant mutations.[1]
+Irish, like all modern Celtic languages, is characterised by its initial consonant mutations.[1]
 These mutations affect the initial consonant of a word under specific morphological and syntactic conditions.
 The mutations are an important tool in understanding the relationship between two words and can differentiate various meanings.

 Originally these mutations were phonologically governed external sandhi effects: lenition was caused by a consonant being between two vowels, and eclipsis when a nasal preceded an obstruent, including at the beginning of a word.